Connect & Serve

 Bell Choir: Our bell choir rehearses on Wednesday during the school year, and performs sacred music at worship approximately six times each year, especially on Easter and Christmas Eve.
 New members are welcome and do not need bell choir experience.
 Contact Debbie Pankow after worship for more information.

-Assisting Ministers: Supporting Pastor Jeff, the assisting minister leads portions of sung liturgy and / or prayers during service and assists with communion.
+Assisting Ministers: Supporting the pastor during worship, the assisting minister leads portions of sung liturgy and / or prayers during service and assists with communion.

 Greeters: Share your smile!
 Greet Central’s incoming visitors and members before worship and guide them where to find the sanctuary, facilities, etc.